Alpha-VLLM/Lumina-T2X/lumina_t2i/README.md

 Lumina-T2I is a model that generates images base on text condition, supporting various text encoders and models of different parameter sizes.
 With minimal training costs, it achieves high-quality image generation by training from scratch.
 Additionally, it offers usage through CLI console programs and Web Demo displays.

-Our generative model has `LargeDiT` as the backbone, the text encoder is the `LLaMa` 7B model, and the VAE uses a version of `sdxl` fine-tuned by stabilityai.
+Our generative model has `Large-DiT` as the backbone, the text encoder is the `LLaMA2` 7B model, and the VAE uses a version of `sdxl` fine-tuned by stabilityai.

 - Generation Model: Large-DiT
 - Text Encoder: [LLaMA2-7B](https://huggingface.co/meta-llama/Llama-2-7b-hf)